‘Therapists’ who are not therapists

 More expensive and longer does not mean better

 When you come across the titles ‘relationship coach’ or ‘marriage coach’, you will probably be asked to pay well in excess of fees you would pay for professional counselling. (see price guide to the right).
-Some marriages coaches are only moderately more expensive, but I’ve seen quotes in excess of £750 per hour and package contracts of £5,000-10,000!
-You may also be told that you need to commit to 12 or more sessions before they have even met you to determine what your unique needs may be.
-There is no way any professional therapist can know how many sessions a couple may need before they have met you both.
-To put this into perspective, in my experience, most couples work can be accomplished in four to six or even fewer sessions and it rarely requires 12 or more.
-If you encounter this type of pricing or hard-sell marketing, don’t assume that more expensive and longer means better, it’s often the opposite.
+Some marriages coaches are only moderately more expensive, but I’ve seen quotes in excess of £750 for a 90-minute consultation and £500 per hour, with package contracts of £5,000-10,000!
+You may also be told that you need to commit to a treatment or coaching plan over 3-6 months before they have even met you to determine what your unique needs may be.
+There is no way any professional therapist can know how many sessions a couple may need before they have met you both for an initial consultation and assessment, which is the first step for any of my clients.
+If you encounter excessive pricing or hard-sell marketing, don’t assume that more expensive and longer means better, it’s often the opposite.
 I would advise you to keep looking for someone with a more reasonable and ethical approach.

 If you had a serious heart condition…